-- Reduced physical activity of the cat, which can lead to weight gain;
+- Reduced physical activity, which can lead to weight gain;

 To ensure you are feeding the most appropriate diet for your senior cat

-s, first of all, you need to consult a veterinarian for a general health check.
+s, first, you need to consult a veterinarian for a general health check.

-It is also recommended to buy food designated for “Senior Cats” or “For cats older than 7 years”.
+It is also recommended buying food designated for “Senior Cats” or “For cats older than 7 years”.